EthanCrouse/EthanCrouse/README.md

 ### Similarity Search Tool for U.S. Census Bureau's Working Papers
 *Spring 2025*

-Designed and implemented a custom search tool to efficiently find relevant working papers using natural language processing.
+In collaboration with two other students, we designed and implemented a custom search tool for the U.S. Census Bureau to efficiently locate relevant working papers using natural language processing.

 **Overview**
 - Developed a web scraper with **Selenium** to collect working paper metadata and documents from the Census Bureau website.